thefatihcinar/bilmece-kutusu/README.md

 <img src="https://upload.wikimedia.org/wikipedia/en/thumb/a/a4/Flag_of_the_United_States.svg/1280px-Flag_of_the_United_States.svg.png" width="60" height="30">

 ### The Box of Riddles
 __Description__: "The Box of Riddles" is an Android Game that I developed for people play.
-It includes more than 320 riddles in Turkish language and entertains people.
+It includes more than 320 riddles in Turkish language and entertains people. <br>
 __Algorithms Developed__:
 + __Randomization of The Questions__ <br>
   It randomizes questions without changing the order of the linked list, it does randomization in a very efficient manner and never asks a question that has been asked before.